When was the residency program developed?

 What are you looking for in a resident?

-We are looking for a well-rounded individual with strong hospital experience.
+We are looking for a well-rounded individual with some hospital experience.
 Written and oral communications skills should be well developed by the time of pharmacy school graduation.
 Daily interactions with peers and project involvement are other factors that weigh into applicant qualifications.